Can you fight procurement fraud with the right software systems in place?

-In the UK, according to a recent Supply Management article by CIPS: "£266m lost to NHS procurement fraud."
+In the UK, a recent Supply Management article by CIPS reports that: “£266m lost to NHS procurement fraud.”

 While in the US, The Daily Texan reported: “The University’s former assistant vice president of procurement, business and payment services is connected to a criminal investigation by the UT Police Department for conduct that occurred during his job, according to records obtained by the Austin American-Statesman.”